-" Residential subdivision.
-Following a required pre-application conference with staff from multiple departments, applicants for residential subdivisions shall submit plans to the city, which will be routed to various departments for entitlements and subdivision map processing.
+" Residential Subdivision and Missing Middle housing.
+Following a required pre-application conference with staff from multiple departments, applicants for residential subdivisions or Missing Middle housing shall submit plans to the city, which will be routed to various departments for entitlements and subdivision map processing.
 Individual units of such projects shall be reviewed for compliance with these objective design standards during entitlements phase, alongside evaluation for conformance with the General Plan, Zoning Ordinance and Subdivision Ordinance.
 Such projects require CEQA review, possibly in the form of Initial Study/Mitigated Negative Declaration or Environmental Impact Report (EIR).